donxito/game_paperboy/README.md

 - **Basic Game Logic:**
   - Implement basic game logic for scoring points when the player successfully delivers newspapers to houses.
   - Define game over conditions when the player fails to deliver newspapers.

-- **Collision Detection:**
-  - Define game over conditions when the player collides with obstacles.
-  - Implement basic collision detection between the player and obstacles.
-  - Create a method in the Game class to check for collisions between the player and obstacles.
-  - End the game or lose energy/health/lives and display the score when a collision occurs.

-### Milestone 4 - Score Tracking

     - Track the player's score based on successful deliveries.
   - Add a score property to the Player class.
   - Increment the score when a newspaper is successfully delivered (avoiding obstacles).

 ### Milestone 5 - Game Over Screen